Department of Physician Assistant Studies

 Temporary Withdrawal from Program

 The Progress and Promotion Committee may recommend, and must approve, the temporary withdrawal.
-The temporary withdrawal may be indicated under circumstances unique to specific students, however, the temporary withdrawal shall extend no longer than a single calendar year.
+The temporary withdrawal may be indicated under circumstances unique to specific students; however, the temporary withdrawal shall extend no longer than a single calendar year.

-Re-entry Policy
+Re-entry Policy for deceleration

 Tuition/Financial Aid for Physician Assistant Studies program